“Nobody rises to low expectations” ~ Les Brown

 Here’s what I will say.
-Based on my anecdotal experience of one Rhodesian Ridgeback puppy, I have fallen in love the breed.
+Based on my anecdotal experience of one Rhodesian Ridgeback puppy, I have fallen in love with the breed.
 With a balance of serene and serious, the Ridgeback is a big dog breed for the dedicated dog owner.

 Get ready to laugh.
 The number one post on BigDogMom.com is a funny one.

 The Future of Big Dog Mom™

 Well, there you have it.
 The top 10 blog posts as voted on by the Big Dog Mom audience.
 And, while I may be biased, these folks (you) have some great taste in content!
 Thank you!

 With the NEW BigDogMom.com officially launched, I am eager to see what the next chapter will bring.